Autonomous Agent Organization

 Analyses reference URLs in greenfield mode (lightweight) or crawls a live site for full parity rebuild.
 Never invents content — labels everything as extracted or inferred.

-Activated by /build-whole-feature when a URL is provided.
+Activated during /prime when a URL is provided.
 Runs in greenfield (lightweight reference) or rebuild (full parity crawl) mode.

 Development Track